Robby Hoffman

-Robby Hoffman is an American-Canadian writer, comedian, and talk show host.
-Born in Brooklyn, New York, she began her career as a writer and is known for her work on The Chris Gethard Show, Baroness Von Sketch Show, Workin' Moms, and Odd Squad, the latter of which won a Children's & Family Emmy Award for outstanding writing in 2019.
+Robby Hoffman (born December 2, 1989) is an American-Canadian writer, comedian, actor, and talk show host.
+Born in Brooklyn, New York, she began her career as a writer and is known for her work on The Chris Gethard Show, Baroness Von Sketch Show, Workin' Moms, and Odd Squad, the latter of which won a Emmy Award for Outstanding Writing for a Children's, Preschool Children's, Family Viewing in 2019.
 Hoffman released her first stand-up special, I'm Nervous, in 2019.
 She was named one of Comedy Central's Up Next comedians in 2018, appeared on Conan O'Brien's Comics to Watch list, as well as on Vulture's The Comedians You Should and Will Know in 2020.

+Hoffman was nominated in 2025 for a Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series for her recurring role as Randi in the HBO Max comedy-drama Hacks.
+The New York Times called her "a breakout star" and a "fan favorite."

 Early life and education

+Hoffman was born in Brooklyn, New York, the seventh of ten siblings in a Hasidic Jewish family.
+Hoffman jokingly described her parents, who initially practiced Reform Judaism and later began to practice Hasidic Judaism: "They're two people who joined a Hasidic cult and had ten kids, and I'm the product of it."
+Her mother later became a Messianic Jew.
+During her early childhood, Hoffman's parents divorced; she and her siblings were subsequently raised by their single mother in her native Montreal, Canada.
+Hoffman has said her mother struggled financially to support their family, and that she lived in poverty.

-Hoffman was born in Brooklyn, New York and later raised by a single mother, the seventh of ten siblings in Montreal, Canada.
-She was raised Hasidic.
-She enrolled in school at McGill University, where she studied accounting and communications; after graduation, she enrolled in the graduate CPA program at McGill, only to quit a few hours into her first day of the program to pursue a career in comedy.
+After attending private high school Bialik Secondary School, Hoffman enrolled at McGill University, where she studied accounting and communications; after graduation, she enrolled in the graduate CPA program at McGill, only to quit a few hours into her first day of the program to pursue a career in comedy.